Cookie Bear (New Zealand)

 Cookie Bear is a familiar character in New Zealand originally associated with Hudsons and later Griffin's biscuits.
-Cookie Bear's popularity grew with New Zealand children through the Cookie Bear Club, their shared love of Chocolate Chippies and his famous catchphrase "Dum-de-doo".
+Cookie Bear's popularity grew with New Zealand children through the Cookie Bear Club, their shared love of Chocolate Chippies brand biscuits and his famous catchphrase "Dum-de-doo".

 History

 The New Zealand biscuit company Hudsons was bought by Cadbury in the 1930s.
 In the early 1970s Don Donovan, a director of advertising agency Carlton-Carruthers du Chateau Ltd., suggested developing the Cookie Bear character for a couple of television advertisements.
 The black and white advertisements featured Cookie Bear (a man dressed in a bear suit) as a lover of biscuits who thought Hudsons brand was the best.

 Cookie Bear's immediate popularity resulted in an increase in his use as a mascot for Hudson's biscuits, with eventual heavy use of his image in advertisements, on packaging and on a growing number of promotional items.
 Cookie Bear became particularly associated with Chocolate Chippies, a hard round biscuit with chocolate chips.
 At the height of Cookie Bear's popularity in 1975, John Berry wrote and published an illustrated children's book called The Adventures of Cookie Bear.

-When Hudsons was incorporated into Griffin's Foods (Hudsons' main market rivals) in 1989, the copyright for Cookie Bear was also transferred; however, while Griffin's continues to use the Cookie Bear Brand on some of its products and in a few advertisements, Cookie Bear is now a less familiar New Zealand cultural icon.
+When Hudsons was incorporated into Griffin's Foods (Hudsons' main market rivals) in 1989, the copyright for Cookie Bear was also transferred; however, while Griffin's continues to use the Cookie Bear character on some of its products and in a few advertisements, Cookie Bear is now a less familiar New Zealand cultural icon.